-Advertising costs - Advertising costs are charged to operations when incurred and totaled approximately \$1,420,000 and \$1,224,000 for the years ended December 31, 2017 and 2016, respectively.
+Advertising costs - Advertising costs are charged to operations when incurred and totaled approximately \$1,455,000 and \$1,420,000 for the years ended December 31, 2018 and 2017, respectively.

 Comprehensive income (loss) - Accounting principles generally require that recognized revenue, expenses, gains, and losses be included in net income.
 Certain changes in assets and liabilities, such as unrealized gains and losses on available-for-sale securities, are reported as a separate component of the members' equity section of the statements of financial condition.
-The Credit Union has only one component of comprehensive income (loss) for 2017 and 2016.
-There were no reclassifications out of other comprehensive income (loss) in 2017 and 2016.
+The Credit Union has only one component of comprehensive income (loss) for 2018, and one component for 2017.